madmurphy/hereapplies.sty/README.md

 The package offers two commands: `\hereapplies` and `\whereapplies` (plus their “starred” versions `\hereapplies*` and `\whereapplies*`).
-In both cases an identifier is passed as argument – and this can be any string invented in the moment (`\hereapplies` additionally supports more than one identifier in the form of a comma-separated list).
+In both cases an identifier is passed as argument, and this can be any string invented in the moment (`\hereapplies` additionally supports more than one identifier in the form of a comma-separated list).

 Every time `\hereapplies` is invoked with known identifiers, the document is made aware that the place shares some kind of connection with other places in which the same identifiers were used.
-And so, every time the `\whereapplies` command is invoked with a known identifier, all the occurrences of the latter within the entire document will be printed in the form of a linkable page list (e.g. “pp. 1, 5, 8–9, 14–20…”).
+And so, every time the `\whereapplies` command is invoked with a known identifier, all occurrences of the latter within the entire document will be printed in the form of a linkable page list (e.g. “pp. 1, 5, 8–9, 14–20…”).